-In addition to setting these quantity and quality standards, the CRTC requires broadcasters to put in place a monitoring system to ensure that closed captioning is included in the broadcast signal and that captioning reaches the viewer in its original form.
+In addition to setting quantity and quality standards, the CRTC requires broadcasters to put in place a monitoring system to ensure that closed captioning is included in the broadcast signal and that captions reach the viewer in its original form.

 An Added Level of Protection

-As an added level of protection, the CRTC accepts complaints regarding issues with closed captioning.
-These types of policies are sometimes hard to keep track of, so the CRTC takes complaints in order to ensure that broadcasters comply with their standards.
+The CRTC accepts complaints regarding issues with closed captioning.
+These types of policies can be difficult to keep track of, so the CRTC takes complaints to ensure that broadcasters comply with their standards.
 Action can be taken on behalf of complaints that are made to the CRTC.

 All broadcasting complaints must be filed in writing.